Skip to content

 Source code in txtai/pipeline/data/textractor.py

-def __init__(self, sentences=False, lines=False, paragraphs=False, minlength=None, join=False, tika=True):
+def __init__(self, sentences=False, lines=False, paragraphs=False, minlength=None, join=False, tika=True, sections=False, headers=None):

 if not TIKA: